Stepwise functional refoundation of relational concept analysis: Generalisation to full RCA

-This is well defined because the set of all possible context extents across all contexts is determined by the set of objects in the context.
-This, permits us to name unambiguously all the concepts in the family of lattices.
-As before, $N(K^0)=\bigcup_{\xx\in\XX}N(K_\xx^0)$.
-In turn, since $N(K^0)$, $R$ and $\Omega$ do not change and $I$ is determined by $\{M_\xx\}_{\xx\in\XX}$ (\Prop{prop:IdependM}), this determines finitely all attributes that can occur in a scaled RCA context.
+This is well defined because the set of all possible concept extents across all contexts is determined by the set of objects in the context.
+This permits us to name unambiguously all the concepts in the family of concept lattices.
+In turn, since $\eta^*(K^0)$, $R$ and $\Omega$ do not change and $I$ is determined by $\{M_\xx\}_{\xx\in\XX}$ (Property~\ref{prop:IdependM}), this determines all attributes that can occur in a scaled RCA context.

 There is one difference with the RCA$^0$ setting: the scaled attributes depend on $R$ that makes the connection from one context to another, e.g. from $\mathcal{T}_\xx$ to $\mathcal{T}_\zz$.
-But since it is possible to name concepts in the lattices generated by the scaled relations according to their finite elements in $G_\zz$, then the set of scalable attributes in $M_\xx$ is finite and can be established as $D^\xx_{\Omega,R,N(K^0)}$ from the beginning.
+But since it is possible to name concepts in the lattices generated by the scaled attributes according to their elements in $G_\zz$, then, as soon as $G_\zz$ is finite, the set of scalable attributes in $M_\xx$ is finite and can be established as $D_{\Omega,R_\xx,K^0}$ from the beginning.